-It is peak foliage season in Philly and trees are bursting into spectacular hues of gold and auburn and you know what that means–It’s time for some leaf-peeping!
+It’s almost time for peak foliage season in Philly.
+Indeed, soon trees will be bursting into spectacular hues of gold and auburn and you know what that means–It’s time to start planning those leaf-peeping trips!

 If you’re like us and you can’t get enough of the fall foliage or just want to jump into a big ol’ pile of crackling leaves, read on to discover some of our favorite places to watch the changing of the seasons in and around Philadelphia.